Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     > - For each team member, the respective Github account is linked.
     > - By clicking on the button "Jump to Earthquake Detector" the user is redirected to the home page.
     >
+   >
     > **Challenge:**
     > - We wanted a nice looking layout without spending too much time on it.
     >
+   >
     > **Tips & Tricks:**
     > - The internet is full of great open source html templates for all kind of purposes.
 Especially for common sites such as about us pages there are numerous creative templates available.
     > - We recommend to use bootstrap for building html website content.
-Bootstrap offers example code for all kinds of content elements and is relatively easy to implement and work with.
+Bootstrap offers example code for all kinds of content elements and is relatively easy to implement and to work with.
     > - Check out https://getbootstrap.com/docs/5.1/getting-started/introduction/

     ![img.png](use_case_code/static/Website_Manual.png)